Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

 \subsection{Morse-theoretic approach to Finsler billiards}

-We now discuss the necessary Finsler geometry and topology to apply results from Morse and Lusternik-Schnirelmann theories to the problem of periodic Finsler billiard trajectories.
-Similar preparation work is easier to do in the Euclidean case; it was the content of \cite[Sec.\,4]{Farber-Tabachnikov2002-01}.
+We now discuss the necessary Finsler geometry and topology to apply results from Morse and Lusternik--Schnirelmann theories to the problem of periodic Finsler billiard trajectories.
+Similar preparation work is easier to do in the Euclidean case; it was the content of \cite[Section~4]{Farber-Tabachnikov2002-01}.

 The \emph{ordered cyclic configuration space} of $r$ consecutively distinct points on $M$ is the space

 where by convention $x_{r+1}=x_1$.
 As mentioned in the Introduction, we consider the \emph{length function}